RafalKucharskiPK/rafalkucharskipk.github.io/_research/lukasz_gorczyca.md

 x:
 ---

-I am a data scientist in the COeXISTENCE project.
-I am affiliated with the Jagiellonian University, where I completed both my bachelor's and master's degree in applied mathematics.
+I am a PhD student in the COeXISTENCE project.
+I am affiliated with the Jagiellonian University, where I completed both bachelor's and master's degree in applied mathematics.
 My broad research interests include free probability theory, machine learning in drug discovery and social data analysis.